Masstrophysicists/graceshopper-project/team-information/TEAMCONTRACT.md

 - Morning standup started by the last Taskmaster (11:30 AM)
 - New roles assigned (by the last Taskmaster)
 - What did we accomplish Yesterday?
 What's the plan for Today?
-Are there any Obstacles? (by today’s Taskmaster)
+Are there any Blockers? (by today’s Taskmaster)
 - Pair program on assigned tasks
 - Record issues that are non-blocking and discuss right after lunch at re-group meeting
 - Bring up any blocking issues after 15 minutes of spinning your wheels
 - At 2:30pm have re-group meeting where you check-in with blockers, status updates, and plan for EOD merge
-- Immediately prior to end of day make applicable Pull Requests, review each other’s code and merge into master
+- Immediately prior to end of day make applicable Pull Requests, review each other’s code and merge into master (5PM)

 ## Team Expectations: